schen2315/sentiment-analysis/README.md

 ## World-Wide Sentiment Analysis using nlp
 * There are 3 classes, (+), neutral, and (-) attitude based on the tweet
+* Right now I'm using a bag of words approach
 * So far I've implemented PCA & Logistic Regression in python on some twitter data
 * AUC scores so far using one vs. all:
 	* positive sentiment: 0.8524...